 For culturally diverse gifted learners, some behaviors may be seen by classroom teachers as a deficit in need of correction, that in a white person would be interpreted as creativity.
-Jonathan Plucker published a report called "Talent On The Sidelines" showing there's a widening gap in excellence between whites and blacks at the upper end of the achievement spectrum, as measured by achievement gaps.
+Jonathan Plucker published a report called "Talent On The Sidelines" showing there's a widening gap in excellence between whites and blacks at the upper end of the achievement spectrum, as measured by achievement gaps, by IQ tests.
 We clearly still have a long way to go in understanding all of the causal factors at play here, and helping all students reach their optimal potential.

 So this seems to be related to so many other conversations we've been having about diversity and difference and how different identities intersect in the classroom and beyond.

 What I came out of this with is a sense of how left behind and in the cracks these kids are, how serious this is.
 I think at the heart of the 2E movement there's something deeper.